 Saibhang - Omnipotent, self-generating, self-illumined

 Gurprasaad - Darkness is dispelled to grant the blessing of these gifts

 Nanak Hosee Bhee Sach - Nanak says the indestructible Truth shall forever be

 The last four statements of the Mool Mantra affirm that these truths are eternal and ever present and indestructible throughout all time, deathless, unlimited, and forever.

 Just as the full Mool Mantra is inscribed at the entrance to the Golden Temple, and it was recited in this way for hundreds of years, as guided by the Sampardahs-established by Guru Gobind Singh Ji to prevent confusion in matters of Rehat (Rehat Maryada or Code of Conduct) and understanding Gurubani -- we hold to this sacred tradition when we chant the Mool Mantra, with the inclusion of Aad Sach, Jugad Sach, Haybee Sach, Nanak Hosee Bhee Sach.

 While there are some who omit the last four lines when reciting the Mool Mantra, we uphold the standard of the Sampardahs and Bhai Gurdas Ji in this matter, whose Vaars (verses) were called the "Key" to understanding the Siri Guru Granth Sahib by Guru Arjan Dev Ji.
 In Vaar 39 Bhai Gurdas Ji gives an explanation of the complete Mool Mantra, concluding with Nanak Hosee Bhee Sach.

-Pages And Photos To Ponder
+Pages, Photos, And Points To Ponder

 Memories, Moments, and Missives